-Do some prep work before the interview so that you have a clear understanding of your motivation for working from home.
+Do some prep work before the interview so that you have a clear understanding of your motivation for why you want a remote job.
 When you’re fully aware of what drives you, your response will be authentic and sound less scripted.
 Set aside at least 30 minutes to reflect and follow these simple steps.

 1. Make a List

-First, do some brainstorming and soul-searching.
-Ask yourself, “Why do I want to work from home?” and make a list of everything that comes to mind.
+First, do some brainstorming and soul searching.
+Ask yourself, “Why do you want to work from home?” and make a list of everything that comes to mind.
 Don’t worry about crafting perfect sentences at first.
-Just get all your thoughts out of your head so that you can dig deep into your purpose.
+Just get all your thoughts out of your head so you can dig deep for your completed answer.
+Some considerations you may have include:

 2. Organize Your List by Topic